terrorizer1980/senzing-package/README.md

   No default.
   Usually set to "/opt/senzing".
 * **SENZING_PACKAGE** -
   Full path name to Senzing_API.tgz.
 Example: `/tmp/Senzing_API.tgz`.
 * **SENZING_SLEEP_TIME** -
   Number of seconds to sleep when using `sleep` subcommand.
 Usually used for debugging.
-Default: 6600 (1 hour).
+Default: 0 (infinite).
 * **SENZING_SUBCOMMAND** -
   Identify the subcommand to be run.
 See `senzing-package.py --help` for complete list.